Who needs hernia surgery?

 - Hernia recurrence

 Dr Mary Ling performs both open and laparoscopic hernia surgery.
-At your consultation, Dr Ling will help you decide which procedure is best for you.
-Dr Ling performs hernia surgery at Brisbane Waters Private Hospital, Gosford Private Hospital and Tuggerah Lakes Private Hospital on the Central Coast.
+Hernia surgery can be performed at Brisbane Waters Private Hospital, Gosford Private Hospital and Tuggerah Lakes Private Hospital on the Central Coast.
+If you have private insurance, Dr Ling participates in the 'No Gap' scheme for hernia surgery.